 Recently, Toyota came out with an all-new Prius as a 2010 model, but you may not be able to tell at first glance.
 Though it looks very similar to the second-generation car, the third-generation Prius is wider and shorter.
 It uses a 1.8-liter four-cylinder engine instead of the car's traditional 1.5-liter engine.
 Using new automotive manufacturing technology, the Prius also includes several high-tech new features, including Lane Keep Assist, which warns the driver if he or she leaves the driving lane unexpectedly, and Intelligent Parking Assist, which essentially parallel parks the car for you.
 All you have to do is control the speed using the brake [source: Blanco].
 To make the car even greener, some models even have solar panels integrated into the roof that harness sunlight to help run the air conditioning.
 Under the EPA's revised fuel economy standards, the third-generation Prius gets 49 city miles per gallon (20.8 kilometers per liter) and 50 highway miles per gallon (21.3 kilometers per liter) [source: Fueleconomy.gov].

-To learn more about the Toyota Prius, engineering changes and other related topics, follow the links on the next page.
+To learn more about the Toyota Prius, engineering changes and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - How Hypercars Work